 With the winter season just around the corner for New Zealand we’re starting to see the temperature drop and snow will soon cap the many mountain ranges throughout New Zealand.
 We’re getting ready to embrace the refreshing change in season and so should you – get out on to some of the worlds best ski fields, it’s a sure way to get past the scheduled winter blues =)

 It’s currently Spring in the UK and it seems as though everyone is coming out of hibernation – my social media is continually popping and pining with photos showing friends and family wrapped up warm taking beach walks.
 Well, I guess it is their turn to make us jealous that the sun is hitting the northern hemisphere!

-We have now spent two winters in NZ, slowly but surely we are getting the hang of skiing and winter sports, best of all we don’t even have to leave the country to go skiing!
+We have now spent FOUR winters in NZ, slowly but surely we are getting the hang of skiing and winter sports, best of all we don’t even have to leave the country to go skiing!

 For skiers and snowboarders the best time to visit New Zealand is June – September